Davisyang1996/Warframe-Tools/README.md

 # Valence Fusion
 Calculate Valence Fusion bonus outcome based on base and new Lich weapon

+node .\valence-fusion.js

-# Melee Critical Status Chance
+# Melee Critical and Status Chance
 Calculate final critical and status chance of melee weapon based on conditions such as:
 -Mods equipped
 -Combo count
 -Initial Combo

+node .\melee-crit-status-chance.js